Pianonic/PianoNicsMusic/README.md

 - **🔀 Managing the Queue:** Commands for queue management include adding, removing, and skipping tracks.

 ## Contributing 🤝
 We welcome contributions to PianoNic's Music Bot!
-Feel free to fork the repository, make your changes, and submit a pull request.
+Feel free to make changes, and submit a pull request.

 ## License 📄
 This project is licensed under the [EUCL License](LICENSE).